 - Ulcerative colitis on May 30, 2018.3

 Xeljanz works by slowing down the chemical reactions caused by Janus kinase enzymes, also known as JAK enzymes.
 JAK enzymes play a pivotal role in the replication of cells inside the body.
 This can create a problem if JAK enzymes cause cells to replicate and spread too quickly, though.

 When cell growth happens too fast in joints, it can create unnecessary tissues that damage the bone structure and cartilage that facilitate joint movement.
-To exacerbate the problem, the body's immune system sees the new tissue as a threat to be removed and attacks it.
-Together, the inflammation in the joint can cause debilitating and chronically painful condition known as rheumatoid arthritis.
+To exacerbate the problem, the body’s immune system sees the new tissue as a threat to be removed and attacks it.
+Together, the inflammation in the joint can cause a debilitating and chronically painful condition known as rheumatoid arthritis.

 By inhibiting the underlying problem of the JAK enzymes, Xeljanz can treat rheumatoid arthritis.
 Its effectiveness against JAK enzyme activity can also be used to treat psoriatic arthritis and ulcerative colitis, as well.

 When it was first released, Xeljanz became a popular treatment for rheumatoid arthritis because earlier drugs had to be injected.
 Xeljanz, on the other hand, comes in a pill form and has two dosing and administration options: